vwhope/liri-node-app/README.md

 To run liri-node-app on your system follow these instructions.

 **Environment Setup**
-* 1. Navigate to the directory on your computer you wish to set up the liri-node-app
+1. Navigate to the directory on your computer you wish to set up the liri-node-app
-* 2. Clone the liri-node-app repo into that directory
+2. Clone the liri-node-app from this repo into your directory
-* 3. Still in that directory, from command line (git bash) Run:
+3. Still in that directory, from command line, type:
-    * npm init -y // this will initial a package.json file
+    * npm init -y // this will initialize a package.json file
     * check to see if you have a .gitignore file (run: ls -a)
     * if you do not have a .gitignore file, create one and add these file names
         * node_modules